Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual

 \subsection{A Critical Assessment of DDPM for Recommendation and Future Directions}

 Successfully applying an architecture to a task requires going beyond the mere intuition of its promise.
 When this is overlooked there is a real risk that the proposed methods will not work as intended at all and that fundamental flaws will remain undetected.\footnote{See for example a discussion on the flawed idea of applying Convolutional Neural Networks on the outer product of embeddings learned by Matrix Factorization models \cite{ferraridacremaetal2020cikm} which did not have the properties CNNs are designed to leverage.} Our finding indicate that \emph{all the papers we analyzed applied DDPMs in a way that violates some of their essential requirements and assumptions} and that \emph{none of the methods is generative in the traditional sense}, since they do not perform sampling at all.
 This is not a problem per se, as the field of machine learning is full of examples of successful heuristics that worked well in practice even though they are not fully theoretically understood.
 The problem arises when an architecture is modified in ways that break some of its fundamental assumptions, without addressing the consequences of those changes.
-In our study, this is compounded by the empirical observation that the resulting methods not only incur a significant computational cost, as discussed in Section~\ref{subsec:computational-cost}, but also do not appear particularly effective.
+In our study, this is compounded by the empirical observation that the resulting methods not only incur a significant computational cost, as discussed in Section~\ref{subsec:computational-cost}, but are also validated with a weak and flawed experimental protocol, undermining their claims of superior effectiveness.
+While our experimental results focus on collaborative filtering, and the datasets are limited to those used in the analyzed papers, we believe the fundamental issues discussed in this section are common to several applications of DDPMs in recommendation systems and extend beyond the specific methods we analyzed.
 We can group the issues in the following three points.